top of page

 Seabin and Skimmer Management - Daily

-To further engage underserved communities with hands-on education, Seaside Sustainability is working to expand its curriculum with marine debris intervention devices, referred to as “Seabins”.
 Seabins are designed to tackle the growing problem of plastic pollution and other discarded debris in marine environments to restore ecosystems and habitats that occupy coastal areas.
 These devices act as trash bins in the water by filtering water through a mesh bag, leaving behind marine debris.
-On average, seabins will collect 8.5lbs of trash per day that needs to be emptied to ensure continued removal of debris from the water.

 The primary objective of mudflat acidification testing is to establish a clear correlation between the increase in CO2 levels and the subsequent decline in pH levels within the mudflats.
-This investigation serves a twofold purpose: firstly, to understand the adverse effects of these changes on marine life, and secondly, to recognize their economic implications.
-The global seafood market heavily relies on shellfish, and their well-being is in jeopardy as ocean pH levels decrease.
-A reduction in shellfish populations not only limits the availability of these valuable resources for sale but also affects profitability, all while disrupting the delicate balance of the ecosystem.
-Four designated locations across Cape Ann will be visited to perform acidification testing.
+Three designated locations across Cape Ann will be visited to perform acidification testing.
 At each of these sites, you will conduct probing and data recording activities.
 The collected data will be subsequently compiled and transmitted to Salem Sound Coastwatch for inclusion in a comprehensive database, facilitating further analysis and assessment.

 Microplastics in Sand - Weekly

-Microplastics can be found in our food, in the ground, in the air, and in all of our waterways.
-Many times these plastics get mixed in with beach sand after breaking down in the water or on the coast.
-Our MS&E staff visits our local beaches and conducts research studies on the presence and distribution rates of microplastics.
+Our MS&T staff visits our local beaches and conducts research studies on the presence and distribution rates of microplastics.
 In a small area, sand is removed and filtered through sieves, leaving behind larger items like rocks and microplastics.
 Participants can see firsthand just how much plastic is right below our feet through this activity.

 Coastal Cleanups - Biweekly

-Coastal Cleanups offer a crucial means to actively contribute to the preservation of our marine environment.
-The primary objective is to reduce the accumulation of debris, particularly in the oceans, which often results from the litter and waste carried into the water during rising tides, persisting for extended periods, posing threats to marine life.
-Cape Ann, home to a magnificent marine ecosystem, has identified specific vulnerable areas threatened by marine pollution.
+The primary objective of Coastal Cleanups is to reduce the accumulation of debris, particularly in the oceans, which often results from the litter and waste carried into the water during rising tides, persisting for extended periods, and posing threats to marine life.
 Our focused efforts involve surveying these locations, collecting, documenting, and categorizing debris, and ensuring its proper disposal, preventing it from further contamination of our precious oceans.
 Planned Coastal Cleanups are scheduled for the local community to get involved.
 Seaside Sustainability provides guidance to participants to ensure cleanups are completed with safety in mind for all involved.

-Seaside will host cleanup events for company teams who are interested as a community service opportunity for their employees.
-Company teams will be encouraged to request a “private” cleanup event by making a donation to Seaside or they can join a public cleanup we have already scheduled.
-Not only do Gloucester area coasts get cleaned, but also local businesses will become involved in the process giving them hands-on experience with improving their local environment.
+Seaside will host cleanup events for corporate teams who are interested as a community service opportunity for their employees.
+Corporate teams will be encouraged to request a “private” cleanup event by making a donation to Seaside or they can join a public cleanup we have already scheduled.
+Not only do Gloucester area coasts get cleaned, but also local businesses will be able to participate in environmental conservation activities.

 Sunscreen Dispensers - Biweekly

 Sunscreen is an essential part of preventing skin cancer while spending time exposed to the sun at the beach.
 Regular application of sunscreen has shown to be the most effective way of preventing exposed skin from being damaged.
-In the Summer of 2021, one of Seaside’s interns stumbled upon Raw Elements through a Google search.
-We reached out to them and discovered their successful track record with sunscreen dispensers in Hawaii, Rhode Island, and other places.
-Excited about the potential, we decided to partner with them and bring two Raw Elements dispensers to Good Harbor Beach in Gloucester, Massachusetts.
+Partnering with Raw Elements, a reef-safe sunscreen company, we decided to bring two dispensers to Good Harbor Beach in Gloucester, Massachusetts.
 Seaside is currently working on adding two more sunscreen dispensers to Wingaersheek Beach.

 Compostable in Marine Environment - Monthly

 This project is testing a new potentially biodegradable plastic technology.
 The plastic is created with oxygen inside, making it easier to break down over time as compared to standard plastic products.
-Some items made from this material have been getting tested by Seaside Sustainability to see how they hold up to being in the water.
+Some items made from this material have been tested by Seaside Sustainability to see how they can withstand being in the water.

 Marine Debris Trawls - Monthly